Student chaplaincy in Utrecht

 I am student chaplain for the Tilburg School of Catholic Theology and the Fontys Hogeschool voor Theologie en Levensbeschouwing, location Utrecht, for one day a week.
 I work on various days.

-Further, I am a spiritual director for the students at the seminary of the Archdiocese of Utrecht, the Ariënsinstitute.
-I am ecclesiastical assistant for the Ignatian lay movement Christian Life Community, CLC.
+Further, I am a spiritual director for the students at the seminaries of the Archdiocese of Utrecht, the Ariënsinstitute and the diocese Haarlem-Amsterdam, the Willibrord seminary.
 In 2016, I have published ‘The Heart and the Abyss.
 Preventing Abortion’, a book which deals with the abortion dilemma.
-And finally, I assist in the liturgical celebrations in Amsterdam, in the St. Francis Xavier church (the Krijtberg).
+I teach moral theology at the St. Boniface Institute of the Haarlem-Amsterdam diocese.
+I'm conducting a PhD-research on pastoral accompaniment of migrant and intercultural couples before and after marriage.
+And finally, I assist in liturgical celebrations and catecheses in Amsterdam, in the St. Francis Xavier church (the Krijtberg).

 You can reach me by